7 November 2013

 Abstracts of 150–200 words should be submitted and include the title of the proposed presentation, author/s and affiliation/s, and show the relevance of the presentation to the conference focus on game-based teaching and coaching.
 Authors must include a word count at the end of their abstract.
 All abstracts should be emailed to email@example.com before August 31.

-Information about the University of Sydney Papers in HMHCE journal and general submission policies can be found at sydney.edu.au/edsw/research/centres_and_networks/ysh/hmhce/about.shtml.
-Further information for journal contributors and evaluation guidelines can be found at sydney.edu.au/edsw/research/centres_and_networks/ysh/hmhce/contributors.shtml.
+Information about the University of Sydney Papers in HMHCE journal and general submission policies can be found at http://sydney.edu.au/education_social_work/research/centres_and_networks/ADPN/HMHCE-papers/about.shtml.
+Further information for journal contributors and evaluation guidelines can be found at http://sydney.edu.au/education_social_work/research/centres_and_networks/ADPN/HMHCE-papers/contributors.shtml.

 Professor Richard Light, School of Health Sciences, University of Ballarat